 Note: Residual fuel oil is heavier oil which can be used in vessel bunkering.

-See Table 2.7 or Appendix A for energy use sources.
+See Table 2.7 or Appendix A, Section 2.
+Energy Use Sources.

 ^a Civilian consumption only.
 Totals may not include all possible uses of fuels for transportation (e.g., snowmobiles).